pabloroman/Noodlerave/README.md

-NoodleRave
+Noodlerave
 ==========
 Instant ultra cool looking sparkline graphs.

 ![header](http://i.imgur.com/w5N6GMG.png?1?8155)

-NoodleRave is a concise jQuery plugin that helps you make soft looking sparkline graphs that look like noodles.
+Noodlerave is a concise jQuery plugin that helps you make soft looking sparkline graphs that look like noodles.
 The rave part is because you can also add gradients.
 It's also retina ready and responsive (just don't resize your browser)

 There's not much more to it, really.